drd4n/autochessguide/Divinity-Mage.md

 You have two way to complete your game.

-* In case if your're lucky and found any mage
+* In case if your're lucky and found any mage before lvl.5
 * [Ace Editor] - awesome web-based text editor
 * [markdown-it] - Markdown parser done right.
 Fast and easy to extend.
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps